rohan44942/dbback/README.md

   - Backup and schedule metadata is stored in a durable **SQLite database**.
   - Application behavior (storage, server address, etc.) is managed through a `config.yaml` file.

+- **Logging and Notifications**:
+  - Implemented structured logging (`slog`) throughout the application for clear, machine-readable log output.
+  - Automatic **Slack notifications** for backup failures.
+This is configured by setting the `SLACK_WEBHOOK_URL` environment variable.

 - **Containerized Deployment**:
   - Includes a `docker-compose.dev.yml` for a one-command development setup, complete with a MinIO instance for S3 testing.